 - 1/3cup diced tomato

 Heat oven to 400°F. Spray 13×9-inch (3-quart) glass baking dish with cooking spray.
 In a large bowl, beat Bisquick™ mix, milk, 4 of the eggs, 3/4 teaspoon of the salt, and the red pepper with whisk until blended.
 Stir in spinach, bell peppers, and cheeses.
-Pour into baking dish.
-Bake uncovered 25 minutes.
+Pour into the baking dish.
+Bake uncovered for 25 minutes.
 Spray bottom of metal 1/4 cup measuring cup or bottom of small (2-inch diameter) glass with cooking spray; carefully make 8 wells in a partially baked mixture in baking dish.
 Crack an egg into each well.
-Sprinkle with remaining 1/4 teaspoon salt.
+Sprinkle with the remaining 1/4 teaspoon salt.
 Bake 12 to 16 minutes longer or just until yolks are set.
 Cool 5 minutes.
 Meanwhile, make hollandaise sauce as directed on the package.
-Drizzle 1/2 cup of sauce over top of casserole.
+Drizzle 1/2 cup of sauce over top of the casserole.
 Top with tomato.
 Serve with remaining sauce.

 Instant Pot™ Easter Ham

 - 1cup Progresso™ chicken broth (from 32-oz carton)

 - 1(2 1/2 to 3 lb) boneless ham, unsliced